sandeepnegi1996/ObsidianNotes/_inbox/What is inside @SpringBootApplication annotation.md

 ## Key Takeaways

 ## Overview
-- `@SpringBootApplication` annotation is bascially used with the main class to enable a host of features
+- `@SpringBootApplication` annotation is basically used with the main class to enable a host of features
 - `@Configuration`  : this will do java based configuration
 - `@EnableAutoConfiguration` : it enable the auto configuration feature in spring boot
 - `@ComponentScan` : enable component scanning